 True right away which is the result of the overall computation.

 a = 1 > 0 if a or (1 / 0 == 0): print('ok') else: print('nok') # Result is 'ok'

 1 / 0 == 0) is not executed.
-So Python does not throw the error ‘cannot divide by zero’.
+Due to the short-circuiting, Python does not raise an error message

 Python is full of those small optimizations.
 Every master coder knows them?
 Want to learn them, step-by-step, day-by-day?

 While working as a researcher in distributed systems, Dr. Christian Mayer found his love for teaching computer science students.

 To help students reach higher levels of Python success, he founded the programming education website Finxter.com.
 He’s author of the popular programming book Python One-Liners (NoStarch 2020), coauthor of the Coffee Break Python series of self-published books, computer science enthusiast, freelancer, and owner of one of the top 10 largest Python blogs worldwide.